Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 1.md

 -   SkeletonRootTag
     -   Required
     -   Zero-sized
-    -   Added during conversion
+    -   Added during baking
 -   ChunkPerCameraSkeletonCullingMask
     -   Added at runtime automatically
     -   Chunk component used for culling
+-   ChunkPerCameraSkeletonCullingSplitsMask
+    -   Added at runtime automatically
+    -   Chunk component used for culling shadow maps
 -   SkeletonBindingPathsBlobReference
     -   Optional
-    -   Added during conversion
+    -   Added during baking
     -   Used for binding skinned meshes which don’t use overrides
 -   DynamicBuffer\<DependentSkinnedMesh\>
     -   Internal
     -   Added at runtime automatically
-    -   SystemState
+    -   Cleanup type
 -   PerFrameSkeletonBufferMetadata
     -   Internal
     -   Added at runtime automatically